Japanese Friendship Dolls

 Ibaraki Prefecture, is the second largest lake in Japan.
 Tsukuba is the

 name of a large city in Ibaraki Prefecture.
-Will return to Japan in
+Return to Japan in

 Iwate - Over the years on display at the Birmingham Public Library